WYCodeBook/WYCodeBook.github.io/_posts/2018-08-15-introduction-to-github.markdown

 How to review notifications for the repositories you're watching:

-  Step 1.
-Click your profile icon
+  - Click your profile icon

-  Step 2.
-Click Settings
+  - Click Settings

-  Step 3.
-Click Notification from the menu on the left
+  - Click Notification from the menu on the left

-  Step 4.
-Click on the repositories you’re watching link
+  - Click on the repositories you’re watching link

-  Step 5.
-Select the Watching tab
+  - Select the Watching tab

-  Step 6.
-Click the Unwatch button to disable notifications, or Watch to enable them
+  - Click the Unwatch button to disable notifications, or Watch to enable them

 ▶️ [Notification Video](https://www.youtube.com/watch?v=ocQldxF7fMY)